Make Your Mark by Majoring in a Trade

 The National Association of Women in Construction began offering scholarships in 1963 through their Founders Scholarship fund to promote and assist with women in construction fields, advancing their education beyond the most basic.
 Having grown out of a small group of women who founded Women in Construction of Fort Worth in 1955, today, NAWIC members can engage in opportunities for professional development, education, networking, leadership training, public service and more, in regional chapters across the U.S.

-With two national scholarships, and many regional chapter scholarships to choose from, women who are pursuing degrees in construction fields should consider applying for these helpful, scholarship opportunities.
+With two national scholarships, and many regional chapter scholarships to choose from, women who are pursuing degrees in construction fields should consider applying for these helpful, vocational school scholarship opportunities.
 The two regional scholarships are the undergraduate scholarship and the construction trades scholarship.
 Both of these require applicants to be enrolled full time in a construction related field.
 The undergraduate scholarship requires U.S.-based applicants only, and a 3.0 GPA or higher for consideration.

 The plumbing-heating-cooling industry is dependent on new talent to continue to flourish as a highly skilled and viable profession.
 The PHCC Educational Foundation has the intention of supporting students in the above trades to meet their educational goals and be successful in their field.
-Forty-one scholarships are awarded annually, including to students in the online eLearning program.
+Forty-one scholarships are awarded annually, including to vocational school students in the online eLearning program.
 Apprentices whose companies pay their tuition are still encouraged to apply, and such winners will not only have the sense of accomplishment from winning, but their tuition costs will be offset and, therefore, benefit their parent company.

 Shear Comfort does two things extremely well.
 The first is making the highest quality auto seat covers on the market today, with automotive-grade materials custom-designed to fit car, truck, or SUV seats perfectly.
 Their commitment to industry excellence is impressive, but their commitment to helping students excel in the automotive industry is even more admirable.

-The mission of American Council for Construction Education is to be a leading global advocate of quality construction education; and to promote, support, and accredit quality construction education programs.
-They do this through accrediting colleges and universities who want to properly educate professionals in the construction industry, by promoting safe industry standards, and maintain a current list of accreditation procedures and standards for those institutions who wish to become accredited.
+The mission of American Council for Construction Education is to be a leading global advocate of quality construction technical college education; and to promote, support, and accredit quality construction education programs.
+They do this through accrediting colleges and universities who want to properly educate professionals in the construction industry, by promoting safe industry standards, and maintain a current list of accreditation procedures and standards for those vocational school institutions who wish to become accredited.

 The Women in HVAC/R organization was designed to break down barriers in the field for women, and support them to be successful in this historically male dominated field.
 The industry is currently estimating a need of almost 100,000 new skilled employees, and organizations like this one are encouraging women to be the frontrunners.
 WHVACR offers three $2,000 scholarships annually including one for a Technical College or Trade School, one for a Bachelor’s Degree program at a four year college, and lastly, one for an online education program that covers heating, ventilation, air conditioning, and refrigeration.

 The Refrigeration School is an over 50 year old trade school based in Phoenix, AZ.
-While the majority of their programs offer only on campus instruction, RSI has an affiliation agreement with The University of Phoenix and offers hybrid opportunities for some programs.
+While the majority of their programs offer only on campus vocational school instruction, RSI has an affiliation agreement with The University of Phoenix and offers hybrid opportunities for some programs.
 RSI is a very focused trade school; it is regionally accredited and offers select programs for students motivated to work in the trades.